Skip to main content

 • Update task — Change task fields

-• Add comment — Comment on a task
+• Add comment — Add a comment to a record

 Opportunity actions